 It is interesting to note that the most traditional Valencia paella does not contain seafood - it contains chicken, rabbit and snails.

 Horchata is a sweet and milky drink made from tiger nuts.
 Tiger nuts are a fruit that are originally from Egypt and were brought to Valencia by the Arabs.
 Tiger nuts are now grown in 16 towns in the region of Valencia - the method used to grow the tiger nuts in the specific area of L'Horta Nord ensures that it is the only region in Spain where an authentic tiger nut is grown.

 During your trip to Valencia you won't be able to miss horchata.
 The drink is the most classic of breakfast options in Valencia, served with 'fartons'.
-Fartons are a like long and thin iced buns.
+Fartons are like long and thin iced buns.
 Traditionally they are dunked into the horchata.

 If you want to try horchata you can head to the old town - El Carmen.
-Here you will places called 'Horchaterias' - small cafes that specialise in horchata and fartons.
-In the small streets surrounding Plaza de la Reina you will find some of the best horchaterias.
+Here you will find places called 'Horchaterias' - small cafes that specialise in horchata and fartons.
+In the small streets surrounding Plaza de la Reina, you will find some of the best horchaterias.
 Also, if you head to Valencia's famous food market - Mercado Central, you will find a stall right next to the main entrance where people queue each morning for fresh horchata and fartons.